-MICHAEL ROBERTS is an associate in the firm’s New York office and a member of Sidley’s highly ranked Privacy and Cybersecurity practice.
-Michael focuses on privacy, cybersecurity, data protection and emerging technology matters regarding enforcement inquiries, data breach response, crisis management strategies, California Consumer Privacy Act (CCPA) compliance, the New York State Department of Financial Services (NYDFS) Cybersecurity Regulation, privacy program development and management, as well as regulatory investigations.
+MICHAEL ROBERTS is an associate in the firm’s New York office and a member of Sidley’s highly ranked Privacy and Cybersecurity practice, which received the Who’s Who Legal “Firm of the Year” award for Data Security in 2020.
+Michael focuses on privacy, cybersecurity, data protection and emerging technology matters regarding regulatory investigations, data breach response, crisis management strategies, privacy and information security program development and management, as well as compliance counseling regarding evolving laws and regulations, such as the California Consumer Privacy Act (CCPA), the California Privacy Rights Act (CPRA), and the New York State Department of Financial Services (NYDFS) Cybersecurity Regulation.

 Michael regularly counsels clients in a wide range of transactional matters, including privacy and cybersecurity diligence and integration planning for mergers and acquisitions.
-In 2020, Michael was recognized as a “Rising Star” in Technology Transactions by Super Lawyers.
+In 2020 and 2021, Michael was recognized as a “Rising Star” in Technology Transactions by Super Lawyers.

 Michael graduated from the University of Pennsylvania where he earned his B.A., magna cum laude, with Distinction in History, and was awarded the Thomas C. Cochran Prize for the best Honors thesis in American history.

 Michael is a member of the firm’s New York Associate Relations Committee, as well as the New York Associate Committee on Diversity and Inclusion for which he serves as the co-chair of the Associate Development Subcommittee.
-Additionally, he is an active member of the New York City Bar Association, where he serves on the Information Technology and Cyber Law Committee and previously served as the secretary of the Litigation Committee.
+Additionally, he is an active member of the New York City Bar Association, where he serves on the Technology, Cybersecurity, and Privacy Law Committee and previously served as the secretary of the Litigation Committee.